The Prompt Course · 5 lessons · Free

 The fully equipped prompt

-[ROLE] You are an experienced business lawyer.
+[ROLL] You are an experienced Swedish corporate lawyer.

-[paste contract]
+[paste agreement]

 Final Exercise